Vishal-kongari/DreamQuest/README.md

 ## **Project Status**

-The project is actively maintained, with continuous enhancements being developed.
+The project is actively maintained, with continuous enhancements being developed, still there a lot things need to added which enhance the website.
 Contributions and feedback are encouraged to make DreamQuest even better!